FlashVGGT: Efficient and Scalable Visual Geometry Transformers with Compressed Descriptor Attention: Experiment

-\textbf{Confidence Maps.} Fig.~\ref{fig:figure7} shows a comparison of the confidence maps predicted by VGGT and our method.
+\textbf{Spatial Compression Ratio.} Fig.~\ref{fig:figure9} illustrates the trade-off between reconstruction accuracy (Chamfer Distance, left axis) and inference speed (right axis) across different compression ratios $r$.
+While larger $r$ values yield faster inference, they also lead to a progressive decline in accuracy as fine-grained spatial information is lost.
+The ratio $r=4$ provides an optimal balance, offering a significant speedup with minimal loss in reconstruction quality.
+Beyond this point, the rate of performance degradation increases substantially for diminishing gains in speed. \textbf{Auxiliary Descriptor Tokens.} We identify that including the auxiliary descriptor tokens as described in Sec.~\ref{aux_tokens} is crucial for maintaining reconstruction quality, as they augment the fine-grained information losses in compression.
+As shown in Fig.~\ref{fig:figure8}, omitting these auxiliary tokens degrades global geometric consistency.
+This effect is particularly pronounced in long sequences with low inter-frame overlap, \eg, autonomous driving scenarios. \textbf{Confidence Maps.} Fig.~\ref{fig:figure7} shows a comparison of the confidence maps predicted by VGGT and our method.
 VGGT tends to produce over-confident predictions, assigning disproportionately low confidence scores to homogeneous regions such as walls and computer screens.
 This often results in gaps and holes in the final reconstruction after filtering out low-confidence points.
 In contrast, our method generates a more calibrated and spatially coherent confidence map.
 This allows for the effective preservation of structural details while robustly filtering out noise, leading to more complete and reliable 3D reconstructions.